The Hitchin connection in arbitrary characteristic: Introduction

 The Hitchin connection was originally introduced in \cite{hitchin:1990}, with a two-fold motivation.
 The first was an elucidation of the $2+1$ dimensional topological quantum field theory proposed by Witten to explain the polynomial Jones invariants for knots \cite{witten:1989, atiyah:1990}.
 The second was the question of the dependency of the geometric quantisation of a symplectic manifold on the choice of polarisation.

 In a beautiful construction, Hitchin exhibited a flat projective connection on the bundles of non-abelian theta functions over the base of a family of compact Riemann surfaces.
 For a fixed Riemann surface, the corresponding vector space can be understood to be the geometric quantisation of the moduli space of flat unitary connections on the underlying surface.
 The latter carries a canonical symplectic structure, but the complex structure on the surface also equips the moduli space with a K\"ahler polarisation, and the connection indicates precisely how the quantisation varies.
-These vector spaces also can be interpreted as the state spaces in the Chern-Simons TQFT.

 Even though the construction of the connection uses analytic and K\"ahler techniques throughout, it was already observed by Hitchin that the end result could entirely be interpreted in terms of algebraic geometry, and should in fact hold in positive characteristic as well (see \cite[\S 5]{hitchin:1990a}).
 This in itself is not too surprising, bearing in mind that one of the sources of inspiration for Hitchin was the work of Welters {\cite{welters:1983}}, which generalised the heat equation that (abelian) theta-functions had classically been know to satisfy to positive characteristic.
-Welters work was probably the first in which a cohomological approach to heat equations was developed, and also tied in with earlier work of Mumford {\cite{mumford:1966}} on moduli spaces of abelian varieties.
-The non-abelian situation is quite a bit more involved, however.
+Welters work was probably the first in which a cohomological approach to heat equations was developed; the non-abelian situation is quite a bit more involved, however.

 The aim of this paper now is to give a new, purely algebro-geometric, construction of the Hitchin connection, without using any analytic or K\"ahler techniques.
 This construction works as well in positive characteristic (apart from a few exceptions, see below), which as far as we are aware is a first, for either the Hitchin connection itself or any of the equivalent connections (such as the KZB or TUY/WZW connection from conformal field theory -- see however \cite{schechtman.varchenko:2019} for a recent study of the KZ equation in positive characteristic).
 We stress that the construction only involves (finite-dimensional) algebraic geometry, and in particular no infinite-dimensional representation theory -- the only prerequisites needed are covered by \cite{ega}.